nicoSix/solana-marketplace-listener/README.md

 # Solana marketplace listener

-Listener for DigitalEyes and Solanart listings, alerts when target is under a defined price.
+Listener for Solana marketplaces (DigitalEyes and Solanart) listings, alerts when target is under a defined price.

 ## How to setup